caernel/BasicContainer/README.md

 ### Goals
 The __BasicContainer__ shows how simple is to create a new container widget on Wakanda.

+To have a container behavior, the framework make available to the widget the waf-behavior/layout/container :
+BasicContainer.inherit(WAF.require('waf-behavior/layout/container'));

 ### CSS
 The __BasicContainer__ will be displayed first in green.
 You can adjust the widget color by changing directly in the Style panel of your Wakanda  Studio OR by changing the /css/widget.css file.